bbdimitriu/bbdimitriu.github.io/_posts/2023-01-14-early-adventures-zio-land.markdown

 ```
 The main thing that caused me some headaches is the fact that by default in ZIO tests _"Calls to sleep and methods derived from it will semantically block until the clock time is set/adjusted to on or after the time the effect is scheduled to run"_.
 This is actually documented clearly [here](https://zio.dev/reference/test/services/clock), but in my test I didn't really need this behaviour and I wanted the time to pass as in real life.
-So it took me some time to figure out why my test, which uses some zio-streams test utility classes that call `ZIO.sleep`, got stuck.
+So, it took me some time to figure out why my test, which uses some zio-streams test utility classes that call `ZIO.sleep`, got stuck.

 Changing this behaviour to the one I expected was pretty simple: I had to add the `@@ TestAspect.withLiveClock` aspect to the respective test.
 It would have helped if this behaviour was more clearly stated somewhere at the beginning of the testing reference documentation.